 The three main effects of poisonous mushrooms are:

 - Hallucinations – some mushroom species contain toxins that cause hallucinations.
 These psychotropic types are commonly referred to as ‘magic mushrooms’.
-One of the better known species is the Golden Top (Psilocybe subaeruginosa).
+One of the better known species is the golden top (Psilocybe subaeruginosa).
 Apart from hallucinations, other effects include confusion, muscle weakness, agitation, rapid heart rate and headache.
-Unfortunately for some trip-seekers, the Golden Top looks very similar to some varieties of Galerina mushroom, which are potentially deadly.
+The golden top looks very similar to some varieties of Galerina mushroom, which are potentially deadly.

 - Gastrointestinal illness – many poisonous mushrooms cause gastrointestinal illness, such as nausea, vomiting, stomach cramps and diarrhoea.

-- Liver failure and death – about nine out of 10 fungi-related deaths are attributable to the Death Cap (Amanita phalloides).
+- Liver failure and death – about nine out of 10 fungi-related deaths are attributable to the death cap mushroom (Amanita phalloides).
 Symptoms occur 6 to 24 hours after eating and include nausea, stomach cramps, vomiting and diarrhoea.
 The toxin can fatally harm the liver and kidneys, and death can occur within 48 hours.
-Other mushrooms that have a similar effect to the Death Cap include some species of Galerina, Lepiota and Conocybe.
+Other mushrooms that have a similar effect to the death cap include some species of Galerina, Lepiota and Conocybe.

-The Yellow Stainer (Agaricus xanthodermus) is the most commonly ingested poisonous mushroom.
+The yellow stainer (Agaricus xanthodermus) is the most commonly ingested poisonous mushroom in Victoria.
 This species commonly grows wild in lawns and gardens, and looks very similar to edible mushrooms.
-Characteristics include:

 - The cap is usually white, but can become brown with age.

 - The cap of young mushrooms looks a little square.